 We deal in facts, not opinions.
 Our classroom programs are relaxed and interactive, and allow students to ask questions and discuss issues relevant to them.
 Our programs cover many areas in the Victorian Curriculum and our teachers are qualified and specially trained.

 SEX EDUCATION AUSTRALIA (SEA) DELIVERS QUALITY HEALTH AND HUMAN RELATIONSHIPS EDUCATION PROGRAMS TO:

 WHAT IS SEX EDUCATION?

-Some people when they see the term, think that it is primarily about sex or sexual activity.
+Some people, when they see the term, think that it is primarily about sex or sexual activity.
 This is not so.
 Most educational programs that fall under this topic are about human development, puberty, adolescence, feelings, relationships and communication.
 Some schools choose topics to do with gender, sexuality, sexual decision-making, while others want to stay with the biological.
 Some topics are about the physical, about reproduction, about body parts.
 Other topics are about how humans live and interact, how to keep safe in a physical, emotional and social sense.
-There is a big difference between what is taught at lower primary school, upper primary school, and lower, middle and upper secondary school.
+There’s a big difference between what’s taught at lower primary school, upper primary school, and lower, middle, and upper secondary school.
 Good quality, comprehensive health and human development programs should build student knowledge — and therefore decision-making and risk management skills — across the year levels.
 Like the conversations that parents and carers can have at home about this area of life, it’s not just one chat, but a series of discussions.